sagesteppe/BarnebyLives/README.md

 |          Slope          | The measured or in-field estimated slope which the population faced. |

 ## Geodata directory structure
+For those that are setting up a local instance the directory structure for the geodata is flat.
 ```
 $ tree -d
 geodata